gitlabhq/gitlabhq/doc/administration/operations/speed_up_ssh.md

 GitLab Shell provides a way to authorize SSH users via a fast, indexed lookup to the GitLab database.
 GitLab Shell uses the fingerprint of the SSH key to check whether the user is authorized to access GitLab.

 > **Warning:** OpenSSH version 6.9+ is required because `AuthorizedKeysCommand` must be able to accept a fingerprint.
 These instructions will break installations using older versions of OpenSSH, such as those included with CentOS as of May 2017.
+If you want to use this feature for CentOS, follow [the instructions on how to build and install a custom OpenSSH package] (#compiling-a-custom-version-of-openssh-for-centos) before continuing.

 Create this file at `/opt/gitlab-shell/authorized_keys`: